 I cut several triangles out from the Halloween craft papers and laid them out in an alternating pattern.

 Next I poked holes on the top corners of each triangle, making sure not to get too close to the edge.

-I then cut out a long piece of the jute cord.
+Then we cut out a long piece of the jute cord.

-I wove the jute cord in and out of each hole in an alternating fashion until I had it through each of the triangles.
+Next we wove the jute cord in and out of each hole in an alternating fashion until I had it through each of the triangles.

-I tied a knot at each end of the jute cord to secure it and taped the bunting to the edge of my table.
+Finally we tied a knot at each end of the jute cord to secure it and taped the bunting to the edge of my table.